 Agent Penner Guin strolls in to be briefed for his next mission, slips a piece of paper out from the manila envelope and shakes his head.
 “I swear, if I have to tail Mr. Paul Erbear and his military trained seals one more time, I’m going to need backup.”

 Where can people go if they want to learn more about you and the books you have written?

-***GIVEAWAY: Richard Fox would like to give five people the chance to win an ebook copy of Ember War.
-In order to get registered, tell me, in the comment section, who is your go to band and why?
+***GIVEAWAY: Derek Borne would like to give one person the chance to win an ebook copy of The Ultimate Agent (UA Book 1).
+In order to get registered, tell me, in the comment section, who is your favorite superhero or spy and why?